 Consequently, by mid-2019, CVS stock had dropped to $50 — the stock’s lowest level since early 2013 — and was trading at under 8x forward earnings.

-In response to these positive developments, CVS stock has rallied nearly 20% over the past three months.
+In response to these positive developments, CVS stock has rallied well past $70 since it’s mid-2019 plunge.
 This rally is just getting started.
 The stock is still cheap, the yield is still big, the outlook is still improving and the upward momentum is very real.
 As such, CVS stock appears to be in the first few innings of a huge breakout.

 Dividend History: The dividend has consistently increased over the past 51 years.